What inner nurturing will help us cultivate good relationships?

 of Upanishad.

-By tradition, Upanishads like Isha Upanishad have been presented in obscure language that can confuse more than clarify.
+This is a common problem in traditional presentation of the Upanishads.
+By tradition, the Upanishads have been presented in obscure language that can confuse more than clarify.
 They conceal more than reveal the full value of these verses, for our daily lives.
 This gives a misleading impression that the Upanishads are obscure, esoteric, and only the elite can properly understand them.
-This has turned the common people away from Upanishadic material, and for very many centuries the Upanishads have been studied only by the Brahman priestly caste.
+This has effectively put the full value of Upanishadic material out-of-reach of the common people.
+For very many centuries the Upanishads have been studied only by the Brahman priestly caste.

-I often found that the lesser dictionary meanings worked better than the primary meanings, when I translated these Upanishads.
+I often found that the lesser dictionary meanings worked better than the primary meanings, when I translated these upaniṣad.
 At times I had to extrapolate considerably from dictionary meanings, to make the translation work.
 Or I had to use other information sources.
-I also adjusted word sequence and grammar.
-Upanishad (upaniṣad) is ancient, with archaic Sanskrit, and primary dictionary meanings might be classical Sanskrit from a later epoch in Indian history.
+I also adjusted word sequence and grammar. upaniṣad is ancient, with archaic Sanskrit, and primary dictionary meanings might be classical Sanskrit from a later epoch in Indian history.

 May the beauty of sacred language attract us to the beauty of spiritual practice.